Lumavate-Team/documentation/docs/6-CLI.rst

        $ sudo pip3 install luma

 .. note::
-   To activate autocompletion after install, restart your terminal or source your shell configuration (Either .zshrc or .bash_profile).
+   To activate autocompletion after install, restart your terminal or source your shell configuration (either .zshrc or .bash_profile).

 .. _Provisioning Credentials: